All Products

 Use AnalyticDB Spark

-Submits Python code to AnalyticDB Spark.
+%%sparkSubmit Python code to AnalyticDB Spark

 AnalyticDB Spark retains a new session for 20 minutes and deletes the session after it expires.
+Restart the kernel to create a new session.

 Upload and download files

+1. Create a notebook.
 On the image tab, click image and select Notebook.

 image

-3. Use Copilot to generate SQL statements.
+3. (Optional) Use Copilot to generate SQL statements.

 image

-6. Predict the data change trend.
+6. Predict the data change trend using Python.

-2. After the packages are installed, run Python code to predict the data change trend and display the change in a visual manner.
+2. After the packages are installed, write Python code in another Code cell to run your prediction model and display the trend as a chart.

 What to do next